About Color Answers Hub

 For Colorfle, the game uses a seeded pseudo-random number generator — specifically, the seedrandom library (v3.0.5) using the ARC4 algorithm.
 The seed is constructed from the mode (normal or hard), the day, the month, and the year.
 So for any given date, we can compute exactly which 3 colors (normal mode) or 4 colors (hard mode) the game will pick from its palette of 20 colors.

 The key detail with Colorfle is the timezone.
-The game runs entirely in your browser using your local time, which means someone in New York and someone in Mumbai could technically see different puzzles on the same calendar day.
-Since we need to serve one answer to everyone, we use IST (Indian Standard Time, UTC+5:30) as our reference timezone.
-This matches the game's largest player base and the timezone where the original Colorfle game gained most of its traction.
-The Colorfle puzzle rolls over at 5:00 PM IST each day, and our system accounts for that.
+The game runs entirely in your browser using your local time, which means someone in New York and someone in Tokyo could technically see different puzzles on the same calendar day.
+Since we need to serve one answer to everyone, we use a fixed reference timezone to determine which day's puzzle to display.
+Our system accounts for the daily puzzle rollover.

-To make sure answers are always current, we run automated cron jobs three times a day — at 12:00 AM, 8:00 AM, and 12:00 PM IST.
-The midnight run catches the new day's puzzle right as it drops.
-The 8 AM and noon runs are safety nets in case anything went sideways with the first computation.
+To make sure answers are always current, we run automated cron jobs multiple times throughout the day.
+The first run catches the new day's puzzle right as it drops.
+The subsequent runs are safety nets in case anything went sideways with the first computation.
 Each cron job recomputes the day's answers, verifies them against our existing records, and updates the database if there's a new day to add.
+We also run a full historical recomputation periodically — more on that in the Accuracy section below.

 The Games We Cover